d-ash/BigBenBox/CODESTYLE.markdown

 ----------

 All exported definitions, functions and variables must be prefixed by a corresponding namespace.
-Namespaces are stacked after each other with `_` delimiter.
+Namespaces can be nested and their names are stacked after each other with `_` delimiter.
 Choose short names for namespaces, because they will be used all over the code.
 Use only lower characters, except preprocessor definitions (in that case use all caps).